-Perhaps the most common question asked by our customers is “which product is best?”
-When buying incontinence products it is often impossible to tell which products perform well, and which will not.
+One of the most common questions asked by our customers is “which product is best?”
+When buying incontinence products, it is often impossible to tell which products perform well, and which will not.
 Choosing the wrong product can mean wasted money, extra laundry, and embarrassment for the user.

 Step 1: Dry Measurements

-- The diaper to be tested is stretched flat and pinned to a solid surface.
+- The diaper to be tested is stretched flat on a solid surface.

 - Across the front wings